 If you are involved in a motor vehicle accident in Tennessee, there is a significant chance that the other driver does not have enough insurance coverage to compensate you for the damages and injuries you have sustained.
 Some estimates state that as many as 20% of all drivers in Tennessee are completely uninsured.
 However, even if the other driver is carrying the required bodily injury liability coverage, there is still a good chance that coverage will not be enough to fully compensate you.

 In these scenarios, you may be able to pursue compensation from your own auto insurance if your policy includes uninsured or underinsured motorist (UM/UIM) coverage.
 An experienced auto accident lawyer at Bordulis Law can help you navigate these claims and fight to get you the compensation you deserve.
-Contact us now so we can start working for you.
+Contact me now so I can start working for you.

 Your auto insurance policy contains many different types of coverage.
 Many potential clients will say they have "full coverage" on their auto policy, but many times that is not the case.
 For example, they may have comprehensive coverage for damage to their vehicle, but that is separate from coverage for injuries.